Skip to main content

 Florida auto insurance requirements 2026

-Key Takeaways: Florida PIP Repeal 2026
+Key Takeaways: Florida PIP Repeal Proposals

-• New minimum coverage limits are $25,000/$50,000 bodily injury and $10,000 property damage (up from $10,000/$20,000 BI).
+• Proposed new minimums would be $25,000/$50,000 bodily injury and $10,000 property damage (up from current $10,000/$20,000 BI).

 Florida adopted the no-fault model to speed up claim settlements and reduce litigation.
 The theory was sound: instead of fighting over fault, injured drivers get quick coverage from their own insurer.